Code-Institute-Submissions/portfolio-6/readme.md

 1. Parallax Summary Div's - Allowing visitors to glance at a quick summary
 2. TypeWriter effect on IE - allowing visitors to see my specialist skills
 3. Contact Form (Firebase) - Allowing visitors to get in touch by filling out the form
+4. Implement CSS Grid for IE 10 and 11.

 <br />
 <br />